The Best Fine Art Print Mediums Explained

 For many years, FujiFlex SuperGloss prints that had been face-mounted to acrylic glass were the go-to choice of high end photography galleries around the world.
 Many galleries still produce and sell face mounted Flex prints as their premium product.
 Face mounting Flex can be very challenging, as a single speck of dust or dirt adhering to the polyester surface will ruin the print when mounted.
 This is a very costly error at any size but especially so in large gallery level sizes of 45" or larger.
 Because of these challenges and the high operating and material costs, there are a limited number of consumer print shops who produce face mounted Flex prints.

 While one of the most expensive photographic papers available, this type of print (prior to being face-mounted) is still far less costly than a finished, ready to hang metal or acrylic face-mounted print.
 The downside of course is that photographic paper prints like FujiFlex need to be mounted to some form of substrate and framed prior to being displayed.
 Especially true with larger photographic prints greater than 30" wide, this additional cost of mounting and framing brings the final cost up to or even in some cases surpassing the cost of a finished metal or acrylic print.
-As a result, photographic paper prints like FujiFlex make up less than 10% of my annual print sales.
 I would much rather see my customers spend their hard earned money on larger, higher quality artwork then to dump needless costs into expensive eternal framing.

-The combination of all of these benefits is the reason I recommend ChromaLuxe Metal Prints to a large majority of my business clients.
-When artwork may come in contact with the general public, the durability of ChromaLuxe is hard to beat and the lightweight nature of this material makes display and transportation a breeze, even for non-professionals.
-That being said, ChromaLuxe prints make up just over 5% of the work that I sell to my clients around the world.
+The combination of all of these benefits is the reason I primarily recommend ChromaLuxe Metal Prints to my business clients.
+When artwork may come in contact with the general public, the durability of ChromaLuxe is unsurapassed and the lightweight nature of this material makes display and transportation a breeze, even for non-professionals.